GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 ### Request body

-As the CrUX Historical API uses the same request bodies, you can reference [the daily CrUX API request body documentation](../api/#request-body) for more details.
+As the CrUX History API uses the same request bodies, you can reference [the daily CrUX API request body documentation](../api/#request-body) for more details.

 For example, to request the desktop largest contentful paint values for the Chrome developer documentation homepage: